The role of the governing board is a strategic one, its key functions are:

-Dan lowery - Chair of governors
+Dan lowery - Local Authority Governor and Chair of governors

 I joined the Governing Board in September 2015 as a parent Governor and became Chair in September 2017.
 The reason I became a Governor was driven by my experience of my father doing the same role when I was a child and witnessing the impact of the Board of Governors on the development of the school.
 I am a surveyor by profession, with over 20 years’ experience.

 I currently run the surveying division of a regional property services company.
 My role involves managing a team of 30 people, setting budgets and objectives for the business, as well as monitoring and reviewing the financial performance of the business.
 The skills I have gained professionally assisted in my previous role as Health and Safety governor and also in my current position on the Finance and Staffing committee, Equality and Diversity link and Headteacher review panel.

 I have two daughters one of whom currently attends Streatley Primary School and the other has now moved up to secondary school.
 I hope they are left with the same sense of pride in my involvement, as I was with my father.

 I joined Streatley Primary in September 2016 as interim headteacher.
 I was excited by the possibilities and opportunities at the school and I successfully became substantive Headteacher in February 2017.
 I have been involved with educational institutions for 22 years in a variety of positions: teacher, senior leader, local authority consultant and national regional adviser.